 Helpful related articles:

 So here are some practical solutions to minimize snare buzz, and it's all pretty common sense stuff.
-Firstly, experiment with how tight you can have your snare drum wires without choking the drum, or at the other end of the spectrum, causing excessive buzz by being too loose.
+Firstly, experiment with how tight you can have your snare drum wires without choking the drum or at the other end of the spectrum, causing excessive buzz by being too loose.
 You can do this by tightening and loosening the snare wires using the dial on the snare drum strainer.
-Avoid placing tape over the snare wires - this will just choke the drum and be messy and difficult to remove.
-Nothing you do on the top of the snare drum (in terms of muffling and tuning) will alter snare buzz - it's down to the tension of the bottom head, and tightness of the wires themselves.
-If you are in a situation where you are not playing, and a vocal or instrumental part is causing buzz, simply place your fingers over the wires.
+Avoid placing tape over the snare wires - this will choke the drum and be messy and difficult to remove.
+Nothing you do on the top of the snare drum (in terms of muffling and tuning) will alter snare buzz - it's down to the tension of the bottom head and the tightness of the wires themselves.
+If you are in a situation where you are not playing, and a vocal or instrumental part is causing a buzz, place your fingers over the wires.
 Remember that when the drums are blended with other instruments, snare buzz is rarely heard - there are too many other sonic events that block it out.